 - (1) Agenda by Mail.
 In accordance with Brown Act section 54954.1, requests to mail copies of a regular agenda, and any accompanying material, shall be granted.
 Such materials shall be mailed when the agenda is posted, or upon distribution to a majority of the members of the community planning group, whichever occurs first.
 A request to receive agendas and materials may be made for each calendar year and such request is valid for that entire year, but must be renewed by January 1 of the following year.
 A cost-recovery fee may be charged for the cost of providing this service. - (2) Agenda at Meeting.
-In accordance with Brown Act section 54957.5, any written documentation, prepared or provided by City staff, applicants, or planning group members, that is distributed at a planning group meeting, shall be made available upon request for public inspection without delay.
-If such material is distributed at a planning group meeting, then it shall be made available upon request at the meeting.
-If such material is prepared by someone other than City staff, applicants, or planning group members, or is received from a member of the public during public testimony on an agenda item, then the material shall be made available for public inspection at the conclusion of the meeting.
-Further, the planning group may charge for the cost of reproduction of any materials requested by an individual or individuals. - (3) Minutes.
-For each planning group meeting, a report of planning group member attendance and a copy of approved minutes shall be retained by the planning group, and shall be available for public inspection.
-The minutes of each planning group meeting shall include the votes taken on each action item, and should record the names of the speakers, the nature of the public testimony, and whether each project applicant (whose project was subject to planning group action) appeared before the planning group.
-If an applicant did not appear before the planning group then the meeting minutes must indicate the date when and type of notification (e.g., electronic, telephonic, facsimile) provided to the applicant requesting his or her appearance at the planning group meeting.
-A copy of the approved minutes shall be submitted to the City within 14 days after approval by the planning group.
+In accordance with Brown Act section 54957.5, any written documentation, prepared or provided by City staff, applicants, or community planning group members, that is distributed at a planning group meeting, shall be made available upon request for public inspection without delay.
+If such material is distributed at a community planning group meeting, then it shall be made aavailable upon request at the meeting.
+If such material is prepared by someone other than City staff, applicants, or community planning group members, or is received from a member of the public during public testimony on an agenda item, then the material shall be made available for public inspection at the conclusion of the meeting.
+Further, the community planning group may charge for the cost of reproduction of any materials requested by an individual or individuals. - (3) Minutes.
+For each community planning group meeting, a report of planning group member attendance and a copy of approved minutes shall be retained by the planning group, and shall be available for public inspection.
+A copy of the draft minutes should be made available for public inspection as soon as possible but no later than the planning group's next regularly scheduled meeting.

+The minutes of each community planning group meeting shall include the group members who constituted a quorum at that meeting and the votes taken on each action item including: group members who voted for, against or abstained on the item, and should record the names of the speakers, the nature of the public testimony, and whether each project applicant (whose project was subject to planning group action) appeared before the planning group.
+If an applicant did not appear before the community planning group when an action was being taken on their project, then the meeting minutes must indicate the date when and type of notification (e.g., electronic, telephonic, fax) facsimile) that was provided to the applicant requesting his or her appearance at the planning group meeting.